Kelcon86/NBA_HOF_Predictions/README.md

 - Description of the data exploration phase of the project
 - Description of the analysis phase of the project

-Slides
-- Presentations are drafted in Google Slides.

 - Description of the communication protocols
 - Outline of the project (this may include images, but they should be easy to follow and digest)